 All HMI system configurations and HMI applications shall be fully accessible and editable by the City of Winnipeg.
+The City shall be granted access upon start of project and will only be allowed to edit upon completion of project or handed over area.
 HMI hardware or software applications that are password protected and as a result made inaccessible for modification by the City for any reason, will not be accepted under any circumstance.
 This applies to HMIs used for any application, including process and HVAC applications.